Russian tech exports up threefold since 2018

 Russia fears its reliance on Western technology – ranging from payment cards to computer operating systems – is a potential vulnerability should the West decide to levy more penalties on the country.
 It is also concerned foreign intelligence services could gain access to crucial Russian systems running on foreign software.

-The Russian government Wednesday introduced new rules banning the purchase of foreign-made laptops, tablets, servers and circuit boards in government contracts.
+The Russian government on Wednesday introduced new rules banning the purchase of foreign-made laptops, tablets, servers and circuit boards in government contracts.

 This article first appeared in East-West Digital News (EWDN), a bne IntelliNews partner publication.